LiaoxyuCM/FidoWorld/README.md

 ## Version info

+v0.3.3 \[Latest\] Add a hint when the user disabled JavaScript

-v0.3.2 \[Latest\] Modify the class name uniformly to make it easier to maintain.
+v0.3.2 Modify the class name uniformly to make it easier to maintain.

 v0.3.1 For the consideration of phone users and pad users, Add sort button and set button's style.